Credible

 How does mortgage insurance work?

 Depending on the lender and type of loan, you’ll have to pay for your mortgage insurance costs upfront or on a monthly basis as part of your mortgage payment.
-FHA loans require both an upfront premium and annual premium.
+FHA loans require both an upfront premium and an annual premium.

 While mortgage insurance can make it easier to qualify for a home loan, your monthly payment will be higher.
 And, since mortgage insurance is designed to protect the lender, not you, you’re still at risk of losing your home if you fall behind on payments.